dwrobel/flatcam/README.md

 =================================================

+22.01.2020

+- fixed a bug in the bounding box generation

 19.01.2020

 - fixed some bugs that are visible in Linux regarding the ArgsThread class: on app close we need to quit the QThread running the ArgsThread class and also close the opened Socket